PrsaGhasemi/taskmanager-core-nest/README.md

 ## Description

-  NadinSoft Node.Js backend test, TaskManager built with nestjs/ts/prisma on mysql
+  NadinSoft Node.Js backend test, TaskManager built with nestjs/ts/prisma on mysql Thanks for reviewing my project.
   Parsa Ghasemi

 ## Installation

-#before doing anything:
+#Before doing anything:
-create .env and .env.test files after pulling this repo and copy values from their example into your own .env file
+create .env and .env.test files after pulling this repo and copy values from their example into your own env files.

 ```bash
 $ yarn install